k22delafuente/Project_1_G2/README.md

 Latitude 34.47, Longitude -118.59 (Inland) – Population density of 16.23.

-The highest density of the location appears to be near Sacramento, in California. lowest density the location in Lancaster, California.
+The highest density of the location appears to be near Sacramento, California.
+Lowest density the location in Lancaster, California.

-Housing costs are most expensive associated with high population density Low-density areas are more rural and less populated.
+Housing costs are more expensive in high-population-density areas.
+Low-density areas are more rural and less populated.
 Also, income is moderate in highly populated dense areas.
+Housing age- 29 years with a mix of older homes and newer developments.
+Income ranges from low (0) to high (15), with an average of 4, and higher salaries are associated with wealthier areas.
+Many red dots around Los Angeles, San Diego, and Orange County, Indicate high housing density.